keerthana2-005/TheCodeMind/README.md

 ##  Problem
  **Manual debugging is slow, error-prone, and inefficient.**
 - Developers struggle with **hidden logical flaws, infinite loops, and undefined variables** that traditional linters miss.
 - The current version supports **manual bug detection** through a separate UI.
-Future improvements include:

 ##  Solution